726209/hello-world/README.md

 ## License

 This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for more details.
+See [LICENSE](LICENSE) for more details.2025